Phong (ghost)

 The condition is also contagious.
 Much like the lore surrounding Phi Krasue, Phi Phong can pass its spirit to another through its saliva.
 If someone unknowingly ingests it—by drinking contaminated water or sharing utensils—the curse is passed on.

 In the village of Ban Nong Phi Lok (บ้านหนองผีหลอก, /th/, lit. '"Village of the Haunting Ghost"') in Phlapphla subdistrict, Chok Chai district of Nakhon Ratchasima province, eerie stories have been told for generations.
 Located roughly 5 km from the district centre, the area is surrounded by cassava and rice fields.
 It is said that a vast marsh—nearly 100 rai (approximately 39.5 acres) in size—once sat beside a dirt road there.
 Locals claim that Phi Phong frequently appeared near the marsh at night, causing people to avoid traveling the area after dark.
 To this day, the village remains unofficial, never formally registered as a settlement.

+From late April to early May 2020, at Ban Wang Ai Jeet in Nong Bua Rawe district, Chaiyaphum province, local villagers reported seeing strange red lights floating over the rice fields and agricultural plots around the village.
+The first person to witness the phenomenon claimed that he heard a sound resembling a cat crying out, as if it were being beaten.
+Some villagers said they noticed what appeared to be bat-like wings on the sides of the strange object.
+The story attracted reporters from several news outlets, who traveled to the village to investigate.
+They reportedly saw the strange light themselves on the first night they arrived and were able to capture images and videos of it.
+However, after staying in the area for two or three days, they were unable to see it again.
+A 15-year-old boy managed to photograph the mysterious light.
+He later claimed that the light began following him, forcing him to speed away on his motorcycle.
+The following day at around noon, he reportedly began exhibiting behavior resembling spirit possession.
+He appeared unable to control himself and ran toward the forest at the edge of the village.
+He did not return to his normal state until around 4 p.m.
+Local people believed that the phenomenon might have been caused by a Phi Phong, or perhaps a Phi Krasue.
+Others believed that it could have been a manifestation of supernatural power by the local tutelary deities.